Free Guide: How to get internet links removed from search engines using the DIY solution

 Disclosure to potential employers (and to some financial services providers such as insurers and mortgage lenders) is compulsory for everyone who has an unspent conviction and is asked the question of whether they have any criminal convictions.

-Removal of search engine results is more to avoid people discovering an often one-sided telling of your past when it is not necessary for them to know and to avoid those people pre-judging you or your employer.
+Removal of search engine results (under Article 17.
+GDPR Right to be Erasure / Right to be Forgotten) stops people discovering a one-sided telling of your past (when it is not necessary for them to know) and to avoid those people pre-judging you.

-The types of people you may not want to read the links could include work colleagues who are not part of the hiring process or your managers, it may also include customers, friends and neighbours.
+The types of people you may not want to read the links could include work colleagues who are not part of the hiring process, customers, friends and neighbours.

 None of us should be judged solely on our past mistakes, especially when lessons have been learnt and we are determined not to make the same mistakes again.